huaweicloud/terraform-provider-huaweicloud/docs/resources/lts_group.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the log group resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the log group resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new log group resource.

 * `group_name` - (Required)
   Specifies the log group name.